-The Company has entered into certain agreements and maintains certain plans that will require the Company to provide compensation to the Named Executive Officers in the event of a termination of employment or change in control of the Company.
+The Company has entered into certain agreements and maintains certain plans that will require the Company to provide compensation to the named executive officers in the event of a termination of employment or change in control of the Company.

 The Company's Compensation Committee believes the payment and benefit levels provided to its named executive officers under their employment agreements and/or change of control plans upon termination or change of control should correspond to the level of responsibility and risk assumed by the named executive officer.
-Thus, the payment and benefit levels for Mr. Miller, Mr. Reese, Mr. Rettig and Mr. Blanchard are based on their levels of responsibility and market considerations at the time the Company entered into the relevant agreements.
+Thus, the payment and benefit levels for Mr. Miller, Mr. Reese, Mr. Rettig and Mr. Thigpen are based on their levels of responsibility and market considerations at the time the Company entered into the relevant agreements.
 The payment and benefit levels for Mr. Williams are based on similar considerations but certain differences in his benefits are due to the particular terms of his executive agreement, which was assumed by the Company in the Merger.
 The Compensation Committee recognizes that it is not likely that the Company's named executive officers would be retained by an acquiror in the event of a change of control.
-As a result, the Compensation Committee believes that a certain amount of cash compensation, from one year's cash compensation for cretain executives to three years cash compensation for the chief executive officer and chief financial officer, along with immediate vesting of all unvested equity compensation, is an appropriate and sufficient incentive for the named executive officers to remain employed with the Company, even if a change of control were imminent.
+As a result, the Compensation Committee believes that a certain amount of cash compensation, along with immediate vesting of all unvested equity compensation, is an appropriate and sufficient incentive for the named executive officers to remain employed with the Company, even if a change of control were imminent.
 It is believed that these benefit levels should provide the Company's named executive officers with reasonable financial security so that they could continue to make strategic decisions that impact the future of the Company.

-The amount of compensation payable to each Named Executive Officer in each situation is listed in the tables below.
+The amount of compensation payable to each named executive officer in each situation is listed in the tables below.

-The following table describes the potential payments upon termination or change in control of the Company as of December 31, 2008 for Merrill A. Miller, Jr., the Company s Chief Executive Officer.
+The following table describes the potential payments upon termination or change in control of the Company as of December 31, 2012 for Merrill A. Miller, Jr., the Company's Chief Executive Officer.

-Termination (1) eary Not for Cause rmination (2)
+Executive Benefits and Payments Upon Termination (1) Involuntary Not for Cause Termination (2)

-Base Salary (3 times base of \$950,000) \$ 2,850,000
+Base Salary (3.5 times) \$ 3,412,500

-Highest Bonus (times 3) \$ 5,477,880

-Continuing medical benefits \$ 206,344
+Continuing medical benefits \$ 347,482

-Retirement Contribution and Matching \$ 71,250
+Retirement Contribution and Matching \$ 234,000

-Value of Unvested Stock Options \$ 0
+Value of Unvested Stock Options \$ 1,699,600

-Value of Unvested Restricted Stock \$ 2,810,600
+Value of Unvested Restricted Stock \$ 9,705,700

-Outplacement Services (3) \$ 142,500
+Outplacement Services (3) \$ 146,250

-Estimated Tax Gross Up \$ 3,852,473
+Estimated Tax Gross Up \$ 0

-Total: \$ 15,411,047
+Total: \$15,545,532